-Path to the serial port's pipe on the host when hostMode is PortMode\HostPipe, or the host serial device name when hostMode is PortMode\HostDevice.
-For both cases, setting a null or empty string as the attribute's value is an error.
+Path to the serial port's pipe on the host when hostMode is PortMode_HostPipe, the host serial device name when hostMode is PortMode_HostDevice or the TCP port (server) or host-name:port (client) when hostMode is PortMode_TCP.
+For those cases, setting a null or empty string as the attribute's value is an error.
 Otherwise, the value of this property is ignored.

-5.111 ISerialPortChangedEvent (IEvent)
+5.121 ISerialPortChangedEvent (IEvent)